 Prepare the crust first:

-- In the bowl of a food processor pulse all ingredients EXCEPT eggs to create thick crumbs, then pulse/process in the eggs until a dough forms** Gather the dough into a ball and split into two equal parts.
+In the bowl of a food processor pulse all ingredients EXCEPT eggs to create thick crumbs, then pulse/process in the eggs until a dough forms** Gather the dough into a ball and split into two equal parts.
 I usually weigh each one to make sure they’re even.
 Wrap dough balls in plastic wrap and flatten into discs, then chill while you prepare the apple filling (see below)

-- You can also chill the dough this way until ready to use - simply remove from the fridge to soften it up prior to using.
+You can also chill the dough this way until ready to use - simply remove from the fridge to soften it up prior to using.

-- Once apple filling is prepared, place in the fridge while you roll out bottom and top crust.
+Once apple filling is prepared, place in the fridge while you roll out bottom and top crust.

-- Place your pie dish upside-down over the dough, then using the bottom parchment paper, flip the dough into the dish.
+Place your pie dish upside-down over the dough, then using the bottom parchment paper, flip the dough into the dish.
 Finish by pressing it into the bottom and sides of the pie dish to fit - this dough will break easily since it lacks gluten, however it also repairs incredibly easily and can withstand a lot of manipulation without affecting the final product!

-- Place pie dish in the fridge, then roll out the top crust into another 11-12” circle, then carefully place in the refrigerator until ready to top the apple filling.
+Place pie dish in the fridge, then roll out the top crust into another 11-12” circle, then carefully place in the refrigerator until ready to top the apple filling.

 For the Apple Filling:

-- Allow pie to cool at least 45 mins before serving.
+Allow the pie to cool at least 45 mins before serving.
 You can allow the pie to sit out at room temp, loosely covered, overnight if necessary.
 The apple pie is best served within 24 hours of baking.
 If keeping longer, cover and refrigerate until ready to serve, then gently warm in the oven.

 Recipe Notes